How to create a sales plan that actually drives results

 Take the first step by crafting an awesome mission statement.
 This will establish your company’s purpose and unify your team around a succinct principle.

-But it is vital to bring that mission statement to increase employee engagement, boost productivity, and commit everyone to the same goals and objectives.
+But it is vital to bring that mission statement to increase employee engagement, boost productivity, and commit your team to the same goals and objectives.
 To keep your big-picture strategy from floating around in the stratosphere, tie it together with your already-established mission statement.

 Once you’ve ironed out these details, be sure to clearly communicate them with your team.
 Explain how your sales plan aligns with your mission statement and the importance of maintaining that continuity.